mytech-today-now/IM-meme-player/Readme.md

 ## Usage Instructions

 Embed memes using `[meme_player]` shortcode in posts or pages.
-Adjust settings in the WordPress admin panel under 'Settings > Meme Player'.
+Adjust settings in the WordPress admin panel under 'Tools > Meme Player'.

 ## System Requirements